Quantum Photonics 2025 | May 13 to 14, 2025

 The Fraunhofer Institute for Applied Optics and Precision Engineering IOF is doing pioneering work in applied research on quantum photonics for scientific and industrial applications.
 From May 13 to 14, 2025, the institute will present its applied research at the first Quantum Photonics 2025, a congress and trade fair focusing on quantum technologies and photonics.

-The QuNET project – an initiative of the German Federal Ministry of Education and Research (BMBF) to research highly secure quantum communication for public authorities and critical infrastructure – will also present its latest research findings and technologies at the fair.
+The QuNET project – an initiative of the German Federal Ministry of Research, Technology and Space (BMFTR; formerly German Federal Ministry of Education and Research (BMBF)) to research highly secure quantum communication for public authorities and critical infrastructure – will also present its latest research findings and technologies at the fair.

 Discover the latest quantum research at the Messe Erfurt, Hall 2, booth 2-710.
 We look forward to seeing you there.